What is LTM?

 The $12 billion in revenue is the amount of revenue generated in the preceding twelve months.

-In contrast to LTM financials, NTM financials – i.e. “next twelve months” – are more insightful for expected future performance.
+- Historical vs. Pro Forma Performance → In contrast to historical financials, NTM financials – i.e. “next twelve months” – are more insightful for expected future performance.

-For example, a high-growth software company could potentially focus on NTM financials if its projected performance and growth trajectory are substantially distinct from its LTM financials.
+- M&A Purchase Multiple → The purchase multiple in M&A can be based on either the historical or projected basis (NTM EBITDA), but there must be a specific rationale as to why one was chosen.
+For example, a high-growth software company could potentially focus on its NTM financials if its projected performance and growth trajectory are substantially distinct from its LTM financials.